ejgallego/coq-lsp/README.md

  3. Install the server (`nix-env -if .`).
  4. Run VS-Code and visit a `.v` file.

+In case you are developing the server/controller, you can, instead of 3-4 above:

+ 3. Build the controller (in an appropriate environment, e.g., `nix-shell`) using `make`
+ 4. Launch VS-Code through `dune`: `dune exec code`

 ## Design

 The worker protocol is designed to be as stateless as possible.